Home ยป How to Run a Comparative Market Analysis That Wins Listings: 2026 Guide

 The more detailed your subject property information, the more accurate your comparable selection will be.

-The heart of any CMA lies in selecting the right comparable properties.
-Using your MLS accessโ€”one of your most valuable tools as a licensed agentโ€”you should identify 3-10 properties that have recently sold (typically within the past 3-6 months).
-The Realtors Property Resource (RPR), available free to NAR members, is an excellent platform for pulling comprehensive property data.
-The service is also already integrated with most MLS platforms.
+Using your MLS access, identify 3-10 properties that have recently sold (typically within the past 3-6 months).
+The Realtors Property Resource (RPR), available free to NAR members, integrates with most MLS platforms and provides comprehensive property data.

 • Location: Prioritize properties in the same neighborhood, ideally within half a mile

-• Size: Similar square footage (within 10-15% is ideal)
+• Size: Similar square footage (within 10-15%)

 • Features: Comparable bedrooms, bathrooms, and amenities